-QUICK REFERENCE CHART: HSAs, HEALTH FSAs AND TRADITIONAL HRAs
+QUICK REFERENCE CHART: HSAs, HEALTH FSAs, AND TRADITIONAL HRAs

 HSA Health FSA Traditional HRA What is it?
-A trust account (i.e., bank account) that allows eligible individuals to pay for qualified expenses on a tax-advantaged basis.
-A self-insured medical reimbursement arrangement that provides coverage for qualified expenses on a taxadvantaged basis.
-An arrangement that is paid for solely by the employer that provides coverage for qualified expenses on a tax-advantaged basis.
+A trust account (i.e., bank account) that allows eligible individuals to pay for qualified medical expenses on a tax-advantaged basis.
+A self-insured medical plan that provides coverage for qualified medical expenses on a tax- advantaged basis.
+A self-insured medical plan that is funded solely with employer dollars (and no salary reduction dollars) that provides coverage for qualified medical expenses on a tax- advantaged basis.
 Who is eligible to participate?
-Any individual who is covered under a qualified HDHP, is not entitled to (i.e., enrolled in) Medicare, and cannot be claimed as a tax dependent.
-With certain exceptions, the individual cannot have any non-HDHP health coverage.
-Self-employed individuals (including sole proprietors, partners in a partnership and more-than-2% shareholders in a Subchapter S corporation) are eligible but cannot participate via a cafeteria plan.
+Any individual who is covered under a qualified HDHP, is not enrolled in Medicare, and cannot be claimed as a tax dependent.
+With certain exceptions (e.g., coverage for preventive services or, at least through 2024 plan years, telehealth services), the individual cannot have any non-HDHP health coverage.
+Self-employed individuals (including sole proprietors, partners in a partnership, and more-than-2% shareholders in a Subchapter S corporation) are eligible but cannot participate via a cafeteria plan.
 Any employee who is eligible for the employer's major medical coverage, subject to additional eligibility criteria defined by the employer.
-Self-employed individuals (including sole proprietors, partners in a partnership and more-than-2% shareholders in a Subchapter S corporation) are not eligible.
+Self-employed individuals (including sole proprietors, partners in a partnership, and more-than-2% shareholders in a Subchapter S corporation) are not eligible.
 Any employee, subject to eligibility defined by the employer.
-Self-employed individuals (including sole proprietors, partners in a partnership and more-than-2% shareholders in a Subchapter S corporation) are not eligible.
-Can an individual participate in more than one of these accountbased plans at the same time?
+Self-employed individuals (including sole proprietors, partners in a partnership, and more-than-2% shareholders in a Subchapter S corporation) are not eligible.
+Can an individual participate in more than one of these account-based plans at the same time?
 Coverage under a traditional, general-purpose health FSA or HRA, including coverage via a spouse's FSA or HRA, makes an individual ineligible for an HSA.
-But coverage under a specially designed health FSA or HRA (e.g., limited-purpose or postdeductible) will not prevent HSA eligibility.
+But coverage under a specially designed health FSA or HRA (e.g., limited-purpose or post-deductible) will not prevent HSA eligibility.
 An employee who is covered by a health FSA may also participate in an HRA.
 Coverage under a traditional, general-purpose health FSA, including coverage via a spouse's FSA, makes an individual ineligible for an HSA.
 But coverage under a specially designed health FSA (e.g., limited-purpose or post-deductible) will not prevent HSA eligibility.
 An employee who is covered by an HRA may also participate in a health FSA.
-Coverage under a traditional, general- purpose HRA, including coverage via a spouse's HRA, makes an individual ineligible for an HSA.
-But coverage under a specially designed HRA (e.g., limited-purpose or post- deductible) will not prevent HSA eligibility.
+Coverage under a traditional, general-purpose HRA, including coverage via a spouse's HRA, makes an individual ineligible for an HSA.
+But coverage under a specially designed HRA (e.g., limited-purpose or post-deductible) will not prevent HSA eligibility.
 Who can contribute?
 HSA account holder or any other person (including the account holder's employer or family member).
 Catch-up contributions from an age-eligible spouse must be made to the spouse's separate HSA account.
 Employer or employee.
-Note that for purposes of maintaining ACA excepted benefit status, employer contributions cannot exceed the greater of \$500 or a dollar-for-dollar match of employee contributions.
-Employer only (except for COBRA premiums and possibly other employee after-tax contributions).
+For purposes of maintaining ACA excepted benefit status, employer contributions cannot exceed the greater of \$500 or a dollar-for-dollar match of employee contributions.
+Employer only (with limited exceptions).